-This research interest grew out of her own experiences with bioethics and with the cultural studies of science and medicine.
+Her research project grew out of her own experiences with bioethics and with the cultural studies of science and medicine.
 Barbara received her B.A. with honors in the Science in Society Program from Wesleyan University in 2011.
-She then received an M.A. in Bioethics from New York University in 2012 and served as a research assistant with the Division of Medical Ethics at Weill Cornell Medical College until 2014.
+She then received an M.A. in Bioethics from New York University in 2012.
+She served as a research assistant with the Division of Medical Ethics at Weill Cornell Medical College until 2014.